gmftbyGMFTBY/science-llm/README.md

 # TODO List

 - [ ] train the SciMRC and QASPER on Baichuan-7B model
-- [ ] train the Emptional Scientific Dialog on Baichuan-7B model
+- [x] train the Emptional Scientific Dialog on Baichuan-7B model
+- [x] make the api deployment
 - [ ] evaluate the performance between our model and other strong SFT baselines
 - [ ] evaluate the performance of our scientific pre-training
 - [ ] write the README